Handepp/Handepp/README.md

-# Hi there 👋, I'm Reyhan Devara
+# Hey there 👋, I'm Reyhan Devara
 An electrical engineering student at Padjadjaran University who likes programming and embedded.

 I am currently participating in the MSIB program activities at the orbit future academy.
 There I learned a lot about Artificial Intelligence, Machine Learning and Deep Learning